emwalker/reactions/README.md

 A small set of scripts for simulating the transmission of photons of various energies through different media and their rate of detection by different types of detector.

-Right now the functionality is basic and the results no doubt inaccurate or incorrect.
+Right now the functionality is basic and the results are no doubt inaccurate or incorrect.

 # Setup